wp-plugins/country-code-failed-login/readme.txt

 4. When logging in you can see a brief overview of attacks blocked in the Dashboard screen

 == Changelog ==

+= 1.0.7 =
+* Bug fix.
+First check if the debug file exists before attempting to delete it!

 = 1.0.6 =
 * Added logging capabilities.